Lamerck/Bike-Share-Project/README.md

 * `R` for data `importing`, `binding` cleaning, and manipulation, involving the addition and removal of columns, calculating various statistics e.g., average ride length, exploring patterns (e.g., popular routes, days, hours), and finally, creating insightful visualizations.
 Take a look at the [R Script](https://github.com/Lamerck/Bike-Share-Project/blob/main/rscript-for-bikes.R)

+* Tableau for visualization of statistics, trends, and relationships in the data.
+Check out the vizzes and an interactive dashboard in my [workbook](https://public.tableau.com/app/profile/lamerck.kavuma/viz/Book1_17042325813910/Dashboard1)

 ### Data Preparation